iAvoe/Az900-Module-3-Review/README.md

 #### What Azure feature can help stay organized and track usage based on metadata associated with resources?
 - Tags

-#### Which Azure serverless computing technology provides the ability to execute workflows to automate business scenarios by using triggers without writing any code?
-- Azure Logic Apps

 -----

 ### Maintainance Tools